 What do I need to know about insulin treatment for diabetes mellitus?

 Initially, your dog may be hospitalized for a few days to deal with any immediate crisis and to begin the insulin regulation process.
-For instance, if your dog is so sick that he has quit eating and drinking for several days, he may be experiencing “diabetic ketoacidosis,” which may require a several days of intensive care.
+For instance, if your dog is so sick that he has stopped eating and drinking for several days, he may be experiencing diabetic ketoacidosis, which may require several days of intensive care.
 Once your dog is home, you will continue to administer insulin as prescribed.
-With the availability of a reliable home monitoring unit, blood sugar (glucose) levels can be tracked easily.
-The veterinary healthcare team will teach you how to take the tiny blood sample needed to check your dog’s glucose levels.
-Because the glucose readings are taken at home in the dog’s natural environment, stress levels are low and the readings are more generally more accurate.
+With the availability of a reliable home monitoring unit such as the AlphaTrak®2, blood sugar (glucose) levels can be tracked easily.
+Your veterinary healthcare team will teach you how to take the tiny blood sample needed to check your dog's glucose levels.
+Because the glucose readings are taken at home in your dog's natural environment, stress levels are low and the readings are more generally more accurate.
 At first, regular glucose readings will be required in order to monitor progress.
 It may take a month or more to achieve good insulin regulation.
 Your veterinarian will work with you to try to achieve consistent regulation, but some dogs are difficult to keep regulated.

 Many people are fearful of inflicting pain or harm by giving insulin injections.
 This fear is unfounded since the disposable injection needles are extremely sharp and cause minimal pain, the insulin does not sting on injection, and the injections are given under the skin in areas where it is impossible to damage internal structures.
+Some insulins (Vetsulin®) are available in ’pen’ form and may be easier to administer.
 Once you are coached on how to give them, you may be pleasantly surprised at how easy it is and how well your dog tolerates the injections.

 How is insulin stored?

 Insulin is a hormone that will lose its effectiveness if exposed to direct sunlight or high temperatures.
 It should be kept in the refrigerator, but it should not be frozen.
 If you have any doubt about the storage of your dog's insulin, it is safer to replace it rather than risk using ineffective insulin.
-Insulin is safe as long as it is used as directed, but it should be kept out of the reach of children.
+Insulin is safe as long as it is used as directed.
+Keep it out of reach of children.

 How should I draw up the insulin?

 Insulin is a suspension not a solution, so before administering it you must mix it.
-Roll it vigorously between your hands.
-Do not shake it because it will foam, which will make accurate measuring difficult.
+Some insulins should be gently rolled and not shaken, while others should be shaken thoroughly.
+Your veterinarian will advise you on how to handle the insulin.
 Some insulin has more of a tendency to settle out of suspension, so mixing is very important for accurate dosing.

 "The trick is to mix it vigorously enough to blend it without creating foam."